Mastercard/mastercard-loyalty-connect-reference-app/mastercard-loyalty-connect-client/docs/MemberMerchantApi.md

 <a name="getAllMemberMerchantLoyaltyProgram"></a>
 # **getAllMemberMerchantLoyaltyProgram**
-> MerchantLoyaltyProgramSearchResponse getAllMemberMerchantLoyaltyProgram(memberReferenceId, xMerchantKey, loyaltyId, merchantCode)
+> MerchantLoyaltyProgramSearchResponse getAllMemberMerchantLoyaltyProgram(xMerchantKey, memberReferenceId, loyaltyId, merchantCode)

 Get loyalty programs for a member